Pembroke Estate papers,

 on the South side of Dublin city

-who began the massive development of the area in the mid-18th cent,
+who began the massive development of the area, starting in the 1750s,

 to his relative the